WheteThunger/CustomVendingSetup/README.md

 - Change display order by rearranging items in the container
 - Change stock settings by editing the note next to each item
 - Toggle whether the map marker is enabled by clicking on the broadcast icon (green = on, gray = off)
+- Toggle whether delivery drones can access the vending machine by clicking on the drone icon (green = on, gray = off)
 - Change the shop name by clicking on the bottom-right note and editing its contents (supports multiple lines)
 - Save the changes by clicking the "SAVE" button